jbarnell1/KHEL_WGS_SARS_CoV_2/README.md

    - Extract required data from user-provided `results(n).csv` file.
    - Push the Pangolin data to the *results table* only.

-All of these workflows can be run on their own, but I've provided a runner script that can call each one, waiting for the user<br>
-to complete the critical steps.
+All of these workflows can be run on their own, but I've provided a runner script that can call each one, waiting for the user to complete the critical steps.
 For more information on each workflow, see the [docs](docs/overview.md).